nevilmills/ace-mate/README.md

 <div align="center">
   <h1>AceMate</h1>
 </div>
 Welcome to AceMate!
-This is a fun side project built with Next.js to create an engaging social platform where you can connect with other golf enthusiasts, share recent scores, and track your handicap.
+This is a fun side project built with Next.js as an engaging social platform where you can connect with other golf enthusiasts, share recent scores, and track your handicap.

 ## Tech Stack
 - **Next.js**